FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0010-variant-parts/README.md

 ### Impact on existing features / subsystems

-There is impact on document recomputes, property access, and the link system.
+There is impact on document recomputes, property access, and the link system, all discussed below.

 #### Document recomputes